browserengineering/book/book/accessibility.md

 but it's convenient enough that browsers generally do it.
-However, in the era of multi-process browser engines (of which [Chromium][chrome-mp] was the first), an accessibility tree in the browser process that mirrors content state from each visible browser tab hash become necessary.
+However, in the era of multi-process browser engines (of which [Chromium][chrome-mp] was the first), an accessibility tree in the browser process that mirrors content state from each visible browser tab has become necessary.
 That's because OS accessibility APIs are generally synchronous, and it's not possible to synchronously stop the browser and tab at the same time to figure out how to respond.
 See [here][chrome-mp-a11y] for a more